yazansayed/lmarena_client/usage.md

 - **Reliability**: headful mode is default because Turnstile/reCAPTCHA is often more reliable than headless.
 You can enable headless via `LM_ARENA_BROWSER_HEADLESS=1`.
 - **Persistence**: the library does not store chats.
 If you want persistence, store the returned `evaluationSessionId` yourself and resume later.

-If you want, I can add a short “Troubleshooting” section (common bootstrap failures, missing cookies, nodriver setup issues) tailored to your environment.